diamondtelagathoti/InternshipProjects/Development_of_JIRA_REST_Client/README.md

 #### Execution of the Code:

-* After installing all the dependencies, supply the following command as the program has a command line interface.
+* After sucessfull installtion, issue the following command in the terminal as the program has a command line interface.
 	``python3 jira_rest_client.py -dbname databasename -hname hostname -u username -p password``

-* There are 4 arguments which you must pass as a command line argument, which are:
+* There are 4 arguments which you must pass (in any order) as a command line argument:
 1. -dbname: Name of the database.
 2. -hname: Hostname of the database.
 3. -u: username of the database.